Web Server | Web log

 access.log file.
 The access log is a list of all requests for individual files that people or bots have requested from a website.
 Log File strings include notes about their requests for the HTML files and their embedded graphic images, along with any other associated files that are transmitted.

-Web servers like NGINX and Apache2 gives you the ability to modify the log patterns for each request.
-If you have done that, you will also need to adjust the Netdata Agent to parse those patterns.
+Web servers like NGINX and Apache2 give you the ability to modify the log patterns for each request.
+If you have done that, you also need to adjust the Netdata Agent to parse those patterns.